 - The FDA currently has an open announcement under the FDA’s Broad Agency Announcements for the Advanced Research and Development of Regulatory Science.
 This is a competitive announcement where research proposals to facilitate antibacterial drug development and address antibacterial drug resistance are evaluated on an ongoing basis throughout the fiscal year.
 Open

-- Request for Proposals: Research Funding Opportunity to Facilitate the Development or Refinement of Rabbit Animal Models of Ventilator-Associated Bacterial Pneumonia (Research Priority Area 2.4.2) - Open.
+- Request for Proposals: Research Funding Opportunity to Facilitate the Development or Refinement of Rabbit Animal Models of Ventilator-Associated Bacterial Pneumonia (Research Priority Area 2.4.2) - Closed.

-- Request for Proposals: Research Funding Opportunity to Facilitate Updating Susceptibility Test Interpretive Criteria (Breakpoints) (Research Priority Area 2.4.4) - Open.
+- Request for Proposals: Research Funding Opportunity to Facilitate Updating Susceptibility Test Interpretive Criteria (Breakpoints) (Research Priority Area 2.4.4) - Closed.

 - Grant Announcement:: Title: Patient Reported Outcomes Tool Development for Use in Non-Cystic Fibrosis Bronchiectasis Clinical Trials (U01) - Closed